jwhited02/deep-learning-challenge/README.md

 ### Compiling, Training, and Evaluating the Model

 #### Neurons, Layers, and Activation Functions:
+- I tried multiple different ways to increase accuracy, and no matter what I did I could not get the accuracy to 75%.
+In the end, I ended up with these layers and tried to maximize the performance as much as I could.
 - The neural network model consisted of three layers:
   - **Input Layer**: The input layer had a number of neurons corresponding to the number of input features.
   - **Hidden Layers**: